 Most humbly do I take my leave, my lord.

-One way in which we are not even conscious, is how it affects our handwriting.
+Recently, I have read articles about uncovering lies.
+One way in which we are not even conscious is how it tends to affect the way we write.
 See the following.

 Lying affects the way we write

-- TV shows and folk wisdom have suggested commonly held beliefs for spotting lairs, but the truth is they're not always accurate
+TV shows and folk wisdom have suggested commonly held beliefs for spotting liars, but the truth is they’re not always accurate.

 - Liars will subconsciously point their feet towards the exit of the room.

-Let us agree make it a regular habit to review our "self talk" the next time we find our words are not ringing quite true.
+Let us agree to make it a regular habit to review our “self-talk” the next time we find our words are not ringing quite true.
 Our integrity and health depend on it.